digego/extempore/docs/editor-support.rst

 ``<Leader>w``).

-To restart the Extempore process, just ``ctrl+c`` in the shell where ``extempore`` is running to kill it, then start it up again (you’ll have to reconnect vim to this new Extempore process).
+To restart the Extempore process, just ``ctrl+c`` in the shell where ``extempore`` is running to kill it, then start it up again (you'll have to reconnect vim to this new Extempore process).

-For more detail on how to ‘program’ in Extempore, have a look at this post on `interacting with the Extempore compiler`_.
+For more detail on how to 'program' in Extempore, have a look at this post on `interacting with the Extempore compiler`_.

 Known issues
 ^^^^^^^^^^^^

-The vim mode doesn’t yet support multiple connections or user-specified host/port, but pull requests are welcome!
+The vim mode doesn't yet support multiple connections or user-specified host/port, but pull requests are welcome!

 A big thankyou to Tim Mellor and others (including Garett Shulman) who